robj411/p2_drivers/README.md

 K_1=\sum_gD_gl_g^{\text{(death)}}.
 ```

-The VLY reflects individuals’ willingness to trade wealth for reductions
+The value of a statistical life (VSL) reflects individuals’ willingness
-in risk of mortality.
-We rely on the intrinsic rather than instrumental
+to trade wealth for reductions in risk of mortality.
+We rely on the
-interpretation of the valuation of life (Cutler and Summers 2020), and
+intrinsic rather than instrumental interpretation of the valuation of
-we use an existing estimate of the value of a statistical life (VSL) to
+life (Cutler and Summers 2020), and we use an existing estimate of the
-estimate VLY.
-We interpret the VSL as a population-weighted average
+VSL to estimate the value of a life year (VLY).
+We interpret the VSL as
-(Ananthapavan et al. 2021; Robinson, Sullivan, and Shogren 2021), where
+a population-weighted average (Ananthapavan et al. 2021; Robinson,
-each age group has a VSL defined by the number of expected life years
+Sullivan, and Shogren 2021), where each age group has a VSL defined by
-remaining, and where each year has the same value:
+the number of expected life years remaining, and where each year has the
+same value:

 $$\begin{equation}
 \text{VSL}=\frac{\sum_gN_gl_g^{\text{(life)}}}{\sum_gN_g}\text{VLY}.